Adetutu1/scripts-repo/README.md

 chmod u+x the 'fetch.sh' file to be executable and then run the sh file.

 If runing the job on the cluster you may run the script using pbs file.

+# Unzip the fetched folders

+Once the file has been upacked unto their respective folders CA, CB, CC, CD,..., DA, DB,DC, DD,...EA, EB, EC, ED, ...,

+Each of these folder above contains subfolders AARN.xaa.sdf.gz, ABRN.xaa.sdf.gz ...

+The subfolders will be unzip using python script

+Create a python file 'unzip.py'